danascarinci/hive-metastore/README.md

 Docker image used to create a minimal unsecured hive metastore for teaching purposes.
 DO NOT use for production.

-It is configured to connect to a PostgreSQL database on port 5433.
+It is configured to connect to a postgres database.

-ENV variables:
+ENV variables to connect to database:
- - METASTORE_DB_HOSTNAME - hostname used to ping metastore db during init
+ - METASTORE_DB_HOSTNAME
+ - METASTORE_DB_PORT